ETstudios/Dice-Roller/README.md

 # Dice-Roller
-An experiment trying to create a dice roller that can use D&amp;D die.
+A D&D dice roller with auto-scrolling UI.